oliviawestmacottssw/SSW.Rules.Content/rules/do-you-explain-the-cone-of-uncertainty-to-people-on-the-fence-about-agile/rule.md

 The basic reason is...

-Over time, our ability to accurately predict a project's remaining time estimates gets better.
+Over time, our ability to accurately predict a project's remaining time estimates gets better.​

 As a team, our understanding of the amount of work remaining on a project becomes more accurate as the project moves along.